Good to be Green

 Golden Time is a reward for those children who respect and follow our school rules.

-Golden Time takes place on a Friday afternoon and gives each class an opportunity to enjoy a wide range of activities together.
+Golden Time takes place once a week during an afternoon session and gives each class an opportunity to enjoy a wide range of activities together.

 Children who have received Warning cards during the week will miss some minutes of their Golden Time within their classroom.